NxPKG/khulnasoft-docs/content/radar/investigate/bgp-anomalies.md

 Note that the webhook is considered secret and should be set to the environment via `wrangler secret put WEBHOOK_URL` command.

-The last step is to deploy the application with command `npx wrangler deploy` and the app should be up and running on your Cloudflare account, and will be triggered to execute every five minutes.
+The last step is to deploy the application with command `npx wrangler deploy` and the app should be up and running on your Khulnasoft account, and will be triggered to execute every five minutes.

 ### Send email alerts from Workers